luke-buttifant/SmartIV/README.md

 The final product might:
 - Encorporate emotion detection.
-- Analalyse their answer and generate a more streamlined response.
+- analyse their answer and generate a more streamlined response.